DipRabadiya/MoveVoyage/README.md

 ### System Architecture with API Gateway

-The Next Travel Pvt Ltd system employs an API Gateway service as a central point of entry for managing and routing incoming requests across various microservices.
+The Move Voyage system employs an API Gateway service as a central point of entry for managing and routing incoming requests across various microservices.
 The API Gateway, a key component in the system's architecture, serves multiple purposes:

 - **Request Routing:** All external client requests, whether for travel packages, vehicle details, hotels, or user services, are routed through the API Gateway.
 - **Aggregation:** It aggregates and orchestrates data from multiple microservices, presenting a unified API to the clients, simplifying client interactions.